workfloworchestrator/orchestrator-core/docs/architecture/application/cli.md

 The following optional workflow configuration is supported:

 - `name`: can be either `create`, `modify`, `terminate` or `validate`
-- `enables`: to enable or disable the generation of code for that type of workflow, is `true` when omitted
+- `enabled`: to enable or disable the generation of code for that type of workflow, is `true` when omitted
 - `validations`: list of validations used to generate skeleton code as `model_validator` in input forms, and validation steps in the validate workflow